jatink16/ui-ux-design/README.md

 # ui-ux-design

-designs
-Hi this repository is design
+Hi, This repository is for designs and other stuffs